eltons-academy/az-204/modules/containers-acr/README.md

 > By default ACR will build an image targeted for Linux on Intel machines.
 Docker is multi-platform and you can specify ACR to target  Windows or Arm.

 You should find the build completes very quickly.
 ACR queues the build task and it runs on an agent from a pool.
-There is usually lots of capacity in the pool (and you can create your own agent pools).
+There is usually lots of capacity in the pool (and you have the option to create your own agent pools).

+---
+🧭 Open your ACR service in the Portal, now you have some images stored.
+Look through:

+- _Services...Repositories_ for your image lists
+- _Services...Tasks_ for scheduled tasks and runs
+- _Services...Webhooks_ to create webhook notifications from repository events
+---

 ## Run a one-off container